Which stove should I buy?

 Will my stove warp when heated?

 Warping is a physical effect which happens when metal is heated unevenly.
 In other words: Warping cannot be avoided.
 However, we do everything possible to reduce warping to a minimum.
-If you do not overheat your stove, almost no visible warping will occur.
-The warping will never reach an extent where the function or operation of the stove is impaired.
+If you do not overheat your stove, almost no visible warping will occur, the warping will never reach an extent where the function or operation of the stove is impaired.
 For more information please read How to Operate Your Hobo Stove.

 How do I avoid overheating of my stove and what happens if the stove has been overheated?

 Overheating is only possible if you operate our largest stoves, the Bushbox XL (titanium and stainless steel versions) outside the intended purposes (to cook meals, make coffee or tea, etc.) and only if you use wood.
-These stoves have such a strong chimney effect that – if they are being abused as a camp fire for an extended time – they may get so hot that the material is damaged or permanently warped.
+These stoves have such a strong chimney effect that – if they are being abused as a camp fire for an extended time – they may get so unevenly heated that the material is damaged or permanently warped.

 If you use our stoves according to the specifications, they will not overheat, especially if you operate our larger stoves with fewer (but thicker) pieces of wood.
 For more information please read How to Operate Your Hobo Stove.